C3BI-pasteur-fr/python-course-1/source/Variables.rst

 This sequence consists of a "start character" and a "non zero" or more "continuation characters".
 Such an identifier must obey a couple of rules and ideally follow some conventions.

 * The first rule concern the start and continuation characters.

-It can be any letter or the underscore.
+  * start character can be any letter or the underscore.
-  The continuation character can be any charcater that is permit as a start character, or pretty well any non white space character including digit.
+  * The continuation character can be any character that is permit as a start character, or pretty well any non white space character including digit.

   The underscore character, ``"_"`` is often used in names with multiple words such as ``scoring_matrix``.
 * Identifiers are case sensitive, so far GENESEQUENCE, GeneSequence, Genesequence or genesequence are different identifiers.